Austin Truck Accident Lawyer

 Understanding the Scope of Truck Accidents in Austin

-While any vehicle can be involved in a collision, the sheer scale of commercial trucks amplifies the severity of accidents.
-“Truck accident” is a broad term, encompassing a range of vehicles and regulatory frameworks.
+While any vehicle can be involved in a collision, the sheer scale of commercial vehicles on Austin roads amplifies the severity of accidents.
+Today, “truck accident” is a broad term that covers everything from massive interstate haulers on I-35 to rapid-delivery vans in residential neighborhoods.
 We handle claims involving:

-- 18-Wheelers / Semi-Trucks / Tractor-Trailers: These massive vehicles are subject to the strictest federal regulations.
+- 18-Wheelers / Semi-Trucks / Tractor-Trailers: These 80,000-pound giants are subject to strict federal FMCSA regulations.
+We hold national trucking carriers accountable for driver fatigue and maintenance violations.

 Navigating Texas and Federal Truck Accident Laws